 Six important policy features that are useful for backpackers

 Travel insurance can be an important means of financial assistance used to cover the major bills that you may be confronted with if something serious were to go wrong.
 These expenses can be even further blown out if you find yourself in serious trouble in a remote area.
 Here are six handy cover features that travel insurance can provide:

 1. Extended policy duration

-Backpackers often don't where their travels will take them.
-What starts off as a backpacking trip of one month can easily extend beyond that, which is why having a travel policy in place that will cover them for extended durations of travel is essential.
+Backpackers often don't know where their travels will take them.
+What starts off as a backpacking trip of one month can easily extend beyond that, which is why having a travel policy in place that will cover them for extended durations of travel is important.
 While most other travel insurance policies can be bought for a period of one year, backpacker’s insurance is often available for up to 18 months.
 Find policies that allow you to extend your cover period.

 2. Cover for multiple destinations

 While international travel insurance can be purchased to cover travels to a foreign country, you usually have to specify which countries you are travelling to when buying the policy.
-Backpacker’s insurance covers various cities around the world without the need of having to provide your itinerary when buying the policy.
+Backpacker’s insurance covers various cities around the world without the need for having to provide your itinerary when buying the policy.
 As long as you travel to countries that are included in your backpacker’s travel policy, you will be covered.